Traffic School California Course: DMV Is Now In Charge!

 - Coordinated Court Systems (CCS)

 Each of these agencies had different requirements regarding submission, verification, testing and timing.
 Now that National Traffic and Safety Administration (NTSA) and Coordinated Court Systems (CCS) are no longer involved, the online traffic school process in California is much smoother.
-California Traffic Safety Institute (CTSI) continues to assist the DMV in the CA traffic school world by monitoring approved traffic schools and ensuring compliance.
-If you recently received a citation you’ll want to make sure that you register with an approved DMV traffic school.
+California Traffic Safety Institute (CTSI) continues to assist the DMV in the CA traffic school world by monitoring licensed traffic schools and ensuring compliance.
+If you recently received a citation you'll want to make sure that you register with a licensed DMV traffic school.
 California drivers can Click Here to learn more about our DMV licensed program.

 Traffic Violator Schools